Yash-028/dot-cards/README.md

   1. Clone the repository
   2. Install node modules using ( npm install or npm i )
   3. then run using the command ( npm run dev )
-  4. If you have any query please comment on the project commit
+  4. If you have any queries please comment on the project commit

+** I implemented most of all the UI components but if there is any problem running in any devices Please feel free to correct me. **